Back to all articles

 • Indefinite validity, no renewal required

-Work Visa & Work Permit (Çalışma İzni)
+Work Permit (Çalışma İzni)

-• Validity: 1 year (renewable)
+• Validity: 1 year initially, renewable (3 years → unlimited)

 Turkish Citizenship by Investment

-• Purchase real estate worth USD 400,000+ to obtain Turkish citizenship
+• Purchase real estate worth USD 400,000+ (3-year holding period required)

-Personal Income Tax (Progressive)
+Personal Income Tax (Gelir Vergisi) — Progressive

-Income (TRY)Rate
+Taxable Income (TRY)Rate

 110,001–230,00020%